Yoshiboi18303/MushiCord/PRIVACY.md

 2. How to contact the developer.

 ---
-1. We do not store any data in any way shape or form.
+1. We do not collect or store any data in any way shape or form.

 2. You can contact Yoshiboi18303#4045 in the [support server](https://discord.gg/4TwKaBRvCZ) if you have any concerns.